stas/thesis/frontmatter/2_acknowledgements.md

 I would first like to thank my supervisor, Lect.
 Dr. Adrian Sterca for all his support, input and help during meetings.

-I would also like to thank my parents, who have been supportive and patient with me during all this time at the university.
+I would also like to thank my mother, who have been supportive and patient with me during all this time at the university.

 Finally, I would like to thank my co-founders and our investors, in particular